 Using webhook configurations, you can create and design your own custom integrations with any application or tool capable of sending an HTTP POST to xMatters.
-All you have to do is send a request to this configuration, and xMatters automatically creates an event and send messages to your recipients.
+All you have to do is send a request to this configuration, and xMatters automatically creates an alert and send messages to your recipients.

-How to set up a webhook configuration
+Set up a webhook configuration

 After you give your configuration a name and description, type a name to use when sending alerts (so you can easily tell which configuration or integration the alerts are from), and add all of the users and groups you want to be notified.